HOME Back

 None

-HOME > Japan’s Local Treasures > Tondabayashi Temple Town
+HOME > Japan’s Local Treasures > Tondabayashi Jinaimachi

 A historic town where the past and the present are in harmony

-Tondabayashi Jinaimachi is a historic district of preserved traditional townhouses built from the Edo (1603-1867) to early Showa period (1926-1945).
-The only town of its kind in Osaka Prefecture selected as an Important Preservation District for Groups of Traditional Buildings, the 400 meter by 300 meter ‘Temple Town’ is protected by moats and earthworks surrounding 200 Buddhist temples, townhouses, warehouses, gates and other structures of significant cultural and historical importance.
+Tondabayashi Jinaimachi is a historic district of preserved traditional townhouses built between the Edo period (1603-1867) and the early Showa period (1926-1945).
+The only town of its kind in Osaka Prefecture selected as an Important Preservation District for Groups of Traditional Buildings, the 400-meter-by-300-meter Tondabayashi Jinaimachi is protected by moats and earthworks surrounding 200 Buddhist temples, townhouses, warehouses, gates, and other structures of significant cultural and historical importance.

-Community groups are highly active in Tondabayashi Jinaimachi and there are many seasonal events to enjoy, celebrating the heritage and culture of this unique place.
-Recently, increasing numbers of old folk houses have been renovated into shops and cafés, breathing new life into the area without compromising the feeling you get of travelling in time as you wander its historic streets and alleyways.
+Community groups are highly active in Tondabayashi Jinaimachi, and there are many seasonal events to enjoy that celebrate the heritage and culture of this unique place.
+Recently, increasing numbers of old folk houses have been renovated into shops and cafés, breathing new life into the area without compromising the feeling you get of traveling back in time as you wander its historic streets and alleyways.

 How to get there

-5 minutes on foot from Kintestu-Nagano Line Tondabayashi Station which is 25 minutes by train from central Osaka.
+The town is 10 minutes on foot from Kintestu-Nagano Line Tondabayashi Station, which is 1 hour 10 minutes by train from Shin-Osaka Station.

 Please Choose Your Language